Curious About Electric Play? Some Reasons You Might Want to Try It

-Last weekend, kinksters and educators Sunny Megatron and Ken Melvoin-Berg visited the Tool Shed to teach their popular class ZAP!
+Sunny Megatron and Ken Melvoin-Berg visited the Tool Shed a while back to teach their popular class ZAP!
 Electric Play, which covers toys that use electricity for stimulation, such as neon wands, violet wands and TENS units.
-These items were originally designed to improve physical or mental health, but were adapted – “by perverts,” as Ken puts it – for sexual use.
+These items were originally designed to improve physical or mental health, but were adapted—“by perverts,” as Ken puts it—for sexual use.

 Laura Anne Stuart: How would you explain the appeal of electric toys to someone who has never used them before?